SyedMuhammadHamza/Myers-Briggs-Type-Indicator-MBTI-classification-Web-App/README.md

 * Generating WordClouds

 ### PROBLEM ENCOUNTERED DURING EDA
-During data collection, I noticed there were not many posts in some subreddits, reflected by the fact my code collected little amount of data for ESTJ, ESTP, ESFP, ESFJ, ISTJ, and ISFJ subreddits as a result during EDA I noticed the class imbalance
+During data collection, I noticed there were not many posts in some subreddits, reflected by the fact my code collected little amount of data for ESTJ, ESTP, ESFP, ESFJ, ISTJ, and ISFJ subreddits as a result during EDA I noticed the class imbalance situation

 <img src="https://github.com/SyedMuhammadHamza/Myers-Briggs-Type-Indicator-MBTI-classification-Web-App/blob/main/Images/class_Imbalance.png"/>